-The Association has long advocated for fundamental reforms that would transition from mandatory capacity markets to voluntary residual markets, with the primary procurement of capacity conducted by states and local public power and cooperative utilities through bilateral contracts.
-In the near term, however, APPA has sought to fully restore public power rights to self-supply.
-In close cooperation with its members, in the spring of 2015, the Association drafted legislative language for this immediate fix for the RTO capacity markets.
-Specifically, APPA proposed that: 1) RTOs that have not yet implemented a mandatory capacity market should not move to do so without unanimous support by the states in the region; and 2) RTOs that have already adopted a mandatory capacity market should not impair (through rates, rules, regulations, or practices affecting rates) the ability of an LSE to meet its capacity obligations through a resource it owns, builds, controls, or for which it has a contract for capacity.
+In close cooperation with its members, in the spring of 2015, the Association drafted legislative language for this intermediate fix for the RTO capacity markets.
+It proposed that: 1) RTOs that have not yet implemented a mandatory capacity market should not move to do so without unanimous support by the states in the region; and 2) RTOs that have already adopted a mandatory capacity market should not impair (through rates, rules, regulations, or practices affecting rates) the ability of a load-serving entity6 to meet its capacity obligations through a resource it owns, builds, controls, or for which it has a contract for capacity.

-2 See the APPA’s Issue Brief, “Wholesale Electricity Markets and Regional Transmission Organizations” for more information.
+2. See APPA’s issue brief, “Wholesale Electricity Markets and Regional Transmission Organizations,” for more information about RTOs.

 3. MISO sought to develop a mandatory capacity market in 2011, but the Federal Energy Regulatory Commission rejected the proposal.

 4. Another six percent has been for demand response, a form of capacity in that a customer stands ready to reduce its demand for power during times of peak usage.